bonthompson/major-react-project/README.md

 # major-react-project

-A project to practice my React skills and expand on Firebase, Redux, Stripe Payments, and much more...
+Creating an online clothing store with authentication with Firebase, state management with Redux, payments with Stripe

+To do:
+- Intrigrate stripe payments